Submarine warfare: Post-World War II

-Since the Second World War, several wars, such as the Korean War, Indo-Pakistani War of 1971 and the Falklands War, have involved limited use of submarines.
+Since the Second World War, several wars, such as the Korean War, Indo-Pakistani War of 1971, the Falklands War and the 2026 Iran War have involved limited use of submarines.
 Later submarine-launched land-attack missiles were employed against Iraq and Afghanistan.
 With these exceptions, submarine warfare ceased after 1945.
 Hence strategic thinking about the role of submarines has developed independently of actual experience.

 The advent of the nuclear-powered submarine in the 1950s brought about a major change in strategic thinking about submarine warfare.
 These boats could operate faster, deeper and had much longer endurance.
 Their larger sizes also allowed them to become missile launching platforms.
 Nuclear power would allow submarines to have greater accuracy and the ability to use torpedoes against ships, other submarines, and land targets.
 In response to this the attack submarine became more important, particularly in regard to its postulated role as a hunter-killer.
 The US also used nuclear submarines as radar pickets for a while.
 There have also been major advances in sensors and weapons.

 During the Cold War, the United States and the Soviet Union played what was described as a 'cat-and-mouse' game of detecting and even trailing enemy submarines.

 As the likelihood of unrestricted submarine warfare has diminished, thinking about conventional submarines has focused on their use against surface warships.
 The mere existence of a submarine may curtail surface warships' freedom to operate.
 To counter the threat of these submarines, hunter submarines were developed in turn.
 The role of the submarine has extended with the use of submarine-launched autonomous unmanned vehicles.
 The development of new air independent propulsion methods has meant that the diesel-electric submarine's need to surface, making it vulnerable, has been reduced.
 Nuclear submarines, although far larger, could generate their own air and water for an extended duration, meaning their need to surface was limited in any case.